The Simplicial Model of Univalent Foundations (after Voevodsky): Introduction

-\paragraph*{Acknowledgements} First and foremost we are grateful to Michael Warren, whose illuminating seminars and discussions heavily influenced our understanding and presentation of the material.
-We also thank Ieke Moerdijk, Mike Shulman, and Karol Szumi{\l}o, for helpful correspondence, conversations, and corrections to drafts; and Steve Awodey, without whose constant support and encouragement in many ways this paper would not exist.
+\paragraph*{Acknowledgements} First and foremost we would like to thank Vladimir Voevodsky: the creator of Univalent Foundations, a mentor to both the authors, and whose insight and ingenuity underlie not only the present paper but much subsequent work in the field.
+We are particularly indebted also to Michael Warren, whose illuminating seminars and discussions heavily influenced our understanding and presentation of the simplicial model.
+We also thank Daniel Grayson, Ieke Moerdijk, Mike Shulman, Raffael Stenzel, and Karol Szumi{\l}o, for helpful correspondence, conversations, and corrections to drafts and earlier versions, and Steve Awodey, for support and encouragement.

 The first-named author was financially supported during this work by the NSF, Grant DMS-1001191 (P.I.~Steve Awodey), and by a grant from the Benter Foundation (P.I.~Thomas C.~Hales); the second-named author, by an AARMS postdoctoral fellowship at Dalhousie University, and grants from NSERC (P.I.’s~Peter Selinger, Robert Dawson, and Dorette Pronk).